erickwill/PrusaSlicer.UPDATED/README.md

 ### Preface

 This repository is based on the "proof of concept" by probonopd (see: his repository [here](https://github.com/probonopd/PrusaSlicer.AppImage), as well as the discussion about it [here](https://github.com/prusa3d/PrusaSlicer/issues/13653)).
-Because probonopd mentioned somewhere that he is nnot willing to keep his repository alive, I forked it and made some (bigger) changes so that it will build a new release whenever prusa publish a new release.
+Because probonopd mentioned somewhere that he is not willing to keep his repository alive, I forked it and made some (bigger) changes so that it will build a new release whenever prusa publish a new release.

 ### Download